How an inbound email strategy can work wonders for B2B marketing

 Isn’t it disheartening to put in a great deal of work into your B2B email marketing only to see little engagement and no conversions?

-1. Convert Visitors into Leads
+1. Convert visitors into leads

 The first inbound email comes into play at the final phase of ‘conversion’.
 In other words, it’s the “Thank You” or “Welcome” email that leads receive as soon as they sign up or make the first interaction with your brand, whether it is the first purchase, first resource download or webinar registration.
 Nevertheless, only 53% of marketers currently use welcome emails.